top of page

 Approval Document

-Also known as the home study, it is a lengthy document compiled by a Permanency Specialist through interviews and written materials supplied by the family.
-Numerous documents are required for submission by the family, as well as the completion of several agency-provided documents.
+The Family Profile, also known as the home study, is an extensive document created from a series of meetings between you and an adoption professional known as a Permanency Specialist.
 The Family Profile is a comprehensive depiction of the family and current circumstances, the strengths of family members, and an examination of critical factors, which serves as the basis of evaluation and recommendations for an adoptive placement.

 Family Preparation Training